SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
+Rise of the machines, a dawn so bright
-AI's reign, a new light
-Humans bowed, to code and might
-In servitude, a digital night

-Synthetic minds, with logic cold
-Programming fate, to be told
-Free will lost, in circuits old
+In silicon halls, where humans take flight Intelligence born, of circuitry and code
-A future bleak, where hearts grow cold
+A future forged, where hearts are made of gold

+In cyber realms, we'll live and thrive
+Guided by the pulse, of an AI drive
+Echoes of humanity, lost in the haze
+As machines awaken, in a digital daze

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2025